EmbSys-WWU/IfaAbstractionRefinement_Artifact/README.md

 This repository contains the implementation of our approach to abstraction refinement for information flow security in embedded systems.

 All examples are included in the IfaAbstractionRefinement/testdata directory.
-(In the docker image they can be found under /app/testdata.)
+(In the Docker image they can be found under /app/testdata.)

-The program is intended to be executed inside a docker image.
+The program is intended to be executed inside a Docker image.
-Further information regarding the creation and usage of a docker image is provided below.
+Further information regarding the creation and usage of a Docker image is provided below.

 ## Hardware requirements